EDHE08232001/careerWinner/README.md

 * **State Management**: Use `setData` and avoid modifying the `data` object directly.
 This ensures proper reactivity.
 * **Performance**: Keep the number of pages and components minimal, and ensure that any large data sets are paginated or lazy-loaded.

----

-### 11. ***Testing the quetion card component*
+### 11. **Testing the question card component**

 1. Launch the mini-program
 2. From the main page, tap **身体测评** to open body assessment page
 3. You should be able to see a question card

----
+## What We Have Completed So Far

+### 1. Assessment Pages
+- Created four assessment pages: **身体测评** (Body Assessment), **事业测评** (Career Assessment), **姻缘测评** (Love Assessment), and **心理测评** (Psychology Assessment).
+- Each assessment page has a set of questions with options, and users can select an option for each question.
+- The progress of the assessment is displayed, and when all questions are answered, a completion message is shown with a back button.

+### 2. Main Page
+- Designed the main page with a logo, function buttons for each assessment, and a comprehensive score area.
+- The function buttons navigate to the corresponding assessment pages.

+### 3. Custom Components
+- Developed a custom `question-card` component used in the assessment pages.
+- Implemented a custom navigation bar component with a back button and a title.

+### 4. Styling
+- Applied styling to all pages and components using WXSS, ensuring a consistent and user-friendly design.

+## What We Haven't Completed

+### 1. User Information Collection
+- **Requirement**: Users should enter their personal phone number and email address (with verification) before taking any assessment.
+- **Status**: This feature has not been implemented.
+Currently, users can directly start the assessments without providing their contact information.

+### 2. Comprehensive Score Calculation
+- **Requirement**: The **综合分数** (Comprehensive Score) should be determined based on users' choices from the four assessments.
+If there are undone assessments, the comprehensive score should still be provided but with a warning of low accuracy.
+Additionally, the score for each assessment and the percentage of people defeated in the user's region should be displayed.
+- **Status**: The comprehensive score calculation logic has not been developed.
+The current main page only has a placeholder for the score, and there is no calculation or display of the relevant information.

+### 3. Comprehensive Assessment Display
+- **Requirement**: The **综合测评** (Comprehensive Assessment) should show the user's social standing and the percentage of people beaten based on the assessment scores.
+- **Status**: This feature is yet to be implemented.
+There is no page or functionality to display the comprehensive assessment results.

+### 4. AI Evaluation API
+- **Requirement**: There needs to be an API to interact with DeepSeek or Doubao.
+The AI will evaluate the choices users select in each assessment, and based on those scores, it will rate the percentage of people the user has beaten in their country.
+- **Status**: The API has not been developed, and there is no integration with the AI services.

 ## Conclusion

 This **Career Winner WeChat Mini-Program** is structured for ease of development and scalability.
 It demonstrates the use of custom components, navigation, API interaction, and dynamic data handling.
+To complete the project, the remaining tasks related to user information collection, comprehensive score calculation, comprehensive assessment display, and AI evaluation API need to be implemented.
 Follow the best practices provided in this guide to ensure your mini-program is well-optimized, maintainable, and scalable.